An Introduction to

 The Judging Process

 It should be noted that The An Post Irish Book Awards are different in character from conventional literary awards where winners attract the subjective approval of a jury normally comprising 3-5 judges.
-To decide fifteen awards in this way would be impractical and inimical to our aim to canvass the widest possible sector of the reading public.
+To decide nineteen awards in this way would be impractical and inimical to our aim to canvass the widest possible sector of the reading public.

 The Judging Process